 Our Sunday worship services are perfect for students!
 You’ll experience exciting worship music and engaging messages that are relevant to your life as a teenager.

-Serving – Using Your Gifts
+Serve Teams – Using Your Gifts

 There are many opportunities for students to serve on our Sunday morning Serve Teams.
 We also serve in various ways in the community.
 There’s a place for you!
 You can learn more about Serve Team opportunities and fill out the Serve Team Interest Survey HERE.